alexch/codelikethis/public/lessons/javascript/objects_methods_and_classes.md

   constructor(radius) {
     if (radius <= 0) {
-        throw('radius must be a positive number')
+      throw('ERROR: radius must be a positive number') }
-    }
     this.radius = radius;
   }